If you’re a business owner setting up at in a new building, one of the first things you’ll need to organise is your business energy contracts.

 - Compare energy deals – Finally, once you have an idea of the type of energy contracts your business requires, you can compare business energy tariffs to find the best deal.
 This is where the energy experts at Business Electricity Prices come in.
 We can find the most suitable gas and electricity deals for your business in a matter of seconds.
 Simply enter a few details about your business into our free comparison tool and we’ll be in touch shortly with your free quote.

 Setting up business gas & electricity supply FAQs

 What are the average electricity costs for businesses?

 Different businesses have different energy demands, so it can be difficult to estimate average electricity costs.
 The average costs for a business’ electricity will depend on factors such as its size and overall energy consumption.
-Visit our page on average business electricity prices for a detailed breakdown of estimated yearly business electricity costs.
+We have average business electricity kWh prices for a detailed breakdown of estimated yearly business electricity costs.

 How do I pay for my business energy?